-The data are end-of-month observations for the period March 1981 to January 2003.
-The rates include the three-month gensaki rate and rates on Japanese government bonds (JGBs) with maturities of 0-1 year, 1-2 years, 2-3 years, up to 9-10 years.
-These data appear to be similar to those used by Campbell and Hamao (1993), which covered the period November 1980 to August 1990.
-Following Campbell and Hamao's taxonomy, the Treasury rates are designated as 6-, 18-, 30-, 42-, 60-, 78-, 90, 102-, and 114-month rates, respectively.
-The gensaki rate was obtained from the Japan Securities Dealers Association, and the Treasury rates were obtained from the Bloomberg database.
-In cases where Treasury rates were missing, the Bloomberg data were supplemented with data compiled by the Bond Market Underwriter's Association.3
+The data are end-of-month observations for the period 1981.03 to 2003.01.
+The rates include the 3-month Gensaki rate and rates on Japanese government bonds with maturities of 0-1 year, 1-2 years, 2-3 years, up to 9-10 years.
+These data appear to be similar to those used by Campbell and Hamao (1993), which covered the period 1980.11 to 1990.08.
+Following Campbell and Hamao's taxonomy, the Treasury rates are designated as 6-, 18-, 30-, 42-, 60-, 78-, 90-, 102-, and 114-month rates, respectively.
+The Gensaki rate was obtained from the Japan Security Dealers Association and the Treasury rates were obtained from the Bloomberg database.
+In cases where Treasury rates were missing, the Bloomberg data were supplemented with data compiled by the Bond Market Underwriter's Association.

-Figure 1 shows the 3-month gensaki rate and 114-month JGB yield over the March 1981-January 2003 period.
+Figure 1 shows the 3-month Gensaki rate and 114-month Japanese government bond yield over the March, 1981-January, 2003 period.
 Japanese rates declined generally until the late 1980s, rose until early 1990, and have since generally declined.
-Since the early 1990s, the gensaki rate has fallen much more rapidly than long-term rates.
-This is especially true during the first half of the 1990s, when the spread between the 114-month and three-month rates increased dramatically.
-Moreover, since January 1992 the spread between the 114-month and three-month rates has averaged nearly 175 basis points compared with about 60 basis points for the period up to January 1992.
+Since the early 1990s, the Gensaki rate has fallen much more rapidly than long-term rates.
+This is especially true during the first half of the 1990s, when the spread between the 114-month and 3-month rates increased dramatically.
+Moreover, since January, 1992 the spread between the 114-month and 3-month rates has averaged nearly 175 basis points compared with about 60 basis points for the period up to January, 1992.

-B. The EH and the Zero Bound
+3.2 The EH and the Zero Bound

-The deterioration in the Japanese economy's performance in the early 1990s and the more recent deflation have greatly affected interest rates.
-Because of deflation, the gensaki rate has been at or near the zero nominal interest rate bound since late 1998.
+The deterioration in the economy's performance in the early 1990s and the more recent deflation have greatly affected interest rates.
+Because of deflation, the Gensaki rate has been at or near the zero nominal interest rate bound since late 1998.
 The zero bound has implications for testing the EH.
-Because market participants may still form expectations of the future behavior of the short-term interest rate (e.g., Okina and Shiratsuka [2003]), a zero interest rate policy may impact longer-term rates through the EH.
-What matters for the effectiveness of the EH is what Fujiki
+Because market participants may still form expectations of the future behavior of the short-term interest rate (e.g., Okina and Shiratsuka, 2003), a zero interest rate policy may impact longer-term rates through the EH.
+What matters for the effectiveness of the EH is what Fujiki and Shiratsuka (2002) call the "policy duration effect"-i.e., how long the market anticipates that the monetary authority will maintain the current target rate-not whether monetary policy actions are anticipated (e.g., Thornton, 2003b).
+It is, nevertheless, the case that when the short-term rate is at the zero bound, the spread between the long-term and short-term rate real rate.